University Handbook, Section F:

 F72 University-sponsored events, on- and off-campus (such as extracurricular events, social activities, athletic events, and field trips) shall not be scheduled between 24 hours before the first scheduled final examination and the end of the last scheduled final examination.
 In addition, off-campus events shall not be scheduled to prohibit a student from being on campus between 24 hours before the first scheduled final examination and the end of the last scheduled final examination.

-- Approval for events must be obtained from the university provost and president of the faculty senate.
+- Approval for events must be obtained from the Provost and Senior Vice President and President of the Faculty Senate.

 - For events scheduled well in advance, the approval must be obtained at least 18 weeks in advance.

 F75 Credit by examinations.
-Any student enrolled at K-State is eligible to gain undergraduate credit by examination.
-Credit may be granted for any course with the consent of the head of the department offering credit for that subject.
-Students who take College Level Examination Program tests should have the results sent to the Office of Admissions.
+Any student enrolled at Kansas State University is eligible to gain undergraduate credit by examination.
+A fee may be charged for such exams.
+Credit may be granted for any course with the consent of the head/chair of the department offering credit for that subject.
+Students who take College Level Examination Program (CLEP) or Advanced Placement (AP) tests should have the results sent to the Office of Admissions.
+For more information see the Office of Admissions’ website, http://consider.k-state.edu/admissions/.

 F76 Credit by examination may carry letter grades of A, B, C, or D, or a notation "credit" as determined by the department.
 The credit will be treated as resident credit and such graded work will receive grade points to be computed in the student's grade point average.
 Non-graded credit by examination shall be treated as graded hours in implementing the A/Pass/F policy.